ropensci/drake/README.md

 # Related work

+## GNU Make

-The original idea of a time-saving reproducible build system extends back at least as far as [GNU Make](http://kbroman.org/minimal_make/), which still aids the work of [data scientists](http://blog.kaggle.com/2012/10/15/make-for-data-scientists/) as well as the original user base of complied language programmers.
+The original idea of a time-saving reproducible build system extends back at least as far as [GNU Make](https://www.gnu.org/software/make/), which still aids the work of [data scientists](http://blog.kaggle.com/2012/10/15/make-for-data-scientists/) as well as the original user base of complied language programmers.
 In fact, the name "drake" stands for "Data Frames in R for Make".

-Today, there is a [whole ecosystem of pipeline toolkits](https://github.com/pditommaso/awesome-pipeline), mostly written in Python.
-Of all the toolkits in the list, [Rich FitzJohn](http://richfitz.github.io/)'s [remake package](https://github.com/richfitz/remake) is by far the most important for `drake`. `Drake` stands squarely on the shoulders of [remake](https://github.com/richfitz/remake), borrowing the fundamental concepts and extending them in a fresh implementation with a convenient interface and high-performance computing.
+[Make](http://kbroman.org/minimal_make/) is used widely to drive reproducible research.
+Below are some examples from [Karl Broman's website](http://kbroman.org/minimal_make/).

+- Bostock, Mike (2013).
+"A map of flowlines from NHDPlus." https://github.com/mbostock/us-rivers.
+Powered by the Makefile at https://github.com/mbostock/us-rivers/blob/master/Makefile.
+- Broman, Karl W (2012).
+"Halotype Probabilities in Advanced Intercross Populations." *G3* 2(2), 199-202. https://doi.org/10.1534/g3.111.001818.
+Powered by the `Makefile` at https://github.com/kbroman/ailProbPaper/blob/master/Makefile.
+- Broman, Karl W (2012).
+"Genotype Probabilities at Intermediate Generations in the Construction of Recombinant Inbred Lines." *Genetics 190(2), 403-412. https://doi.org/10.1534/genetics.111.132647.
+Powered by the Makefile at https://github.com/kbroman/preCCProbPaper/blob/master/Makefile.
+- Broman, Karl W and Kim, Sungjin and Sen, Śaunak and Ané, Cécile and Payseur, Bret A (2012).
+"Mapping Quantitative Trait Loci onto a Phylogenetic Tree." *Genetics* 192(2), 267-279. https://doi.org/10.1534/genetics.112.142448.
+Powered by the `Makefile` at https://github.com/kbroman/phyloQTLpaper/blob/master/Makefile.

+There are several reasons for R users to prefer `drake` instead.

+- It is difficult to scale up.
+With [Make](http://kbroman.org/minimal_make/), you must write a potentially large [Makefile](https://github.com/kbroman/preCCProbPaper/blob/master/Makefile) by hand.
+But with `drake`, you can use [wildcard templating]() to automatically generate massive collections of targets with minimal code.

+#### Remake

+[Drake](https://github.com/wlandau-lilly/drake) overlaps with its direct predecessor, [remake](https://github.com/richfitz/remake).
+In fact, [drake](https://github.com/wlandau-lilly/drake) owes its core ideas to [remake](https://github.com/richfitz/remake) and @richfitz, and [explicit acknowledgements are in the documentation](https://github.com/wlandau-lilly/drake#acknowledgements-and-related-work).
+However, [drake](https://github.com/wlandau-lilly/drake) surpasses [remake](https://github.com/richfitz/remake) in several important ways, including but not limited to the following.

+1. **High-performance computing**.
+[Remake](https://github.com/richfitz/remake) has no native parallel computing support.
+[Drake](https://github.com/wlandau-lilly/drake), on the other hand, has a [vast arsenal](https://github.com/wlandau-lilly/drake/blob/master/vignettes/parallelism.Rmd) of parallel computing options, from local multicore computing to serious distributed computing.
+Thanks to [future](github.com/HenrikBengtsson/future), [future.batchtools](github.com/HenrikBengtsson/future.batchtools), and [batchtools](github.com/mllg/batchtools), it is straightforward to configure a [drake](https://github.com/wlandau-lilly/drake) project for most popular job schedulers, such as [SLURM](https://github.com/wlandau-lilly/drake/tree/master/inst/examples/slurm), [TORQUE](https://github.com/wlandau-lilly/drake/tree/master/inst/examples/torque), and the [Sun/Univa Grid Engine](https://github.com/wlandau-lilly/drake/tree/master/inst/examples/sge), as well as systems contained in [Docker images](https://github.com/wlandau-lilly/drake/tree/master/inst/examples/Docker-psock).
+1. **A friendly interface**.
+In [remake](https://github.com/richfitz/remake), the user must manually write a [YAML](https://github.com/richfitz/remake/blob/master/doc/remake.yml) configuration file to arrange the steps of a workflow.
+In [drake](https://github.com/wlandau-lilly/drake), this configuration is based on data frames that built-in [wildcard templating functionality](https://github.com/wlandau-lilly/drake/blob/master/vignettes/quickstart.Rmd#generate-the-workflow-plan)  easily generates at scale.
+1. **Thorough documentation**.
+[Drake](https://github.com/wlandau-lilly/drake) contains [eight vignettes](https://github.com/wlandau-lilly/drake/tree/master/vignettes), a [comprehensive README](https://github.com/wlandau-lilly/drake/blob/master/README.md), examples in the help files of user-side functions, and [accessible example code](https://github.com/wlandau-lilly/drake/tree/master/inst/examples) that users can write with `drake::example_drake()`.
+1. **Active maintenance**.
+[Drake](https://github.com/wlandau-lilly/drake) is actively developed and maintained, and [issues](https://github.com/wlandau-lilly/drake/issues) are usually solved promptly.

+#### Factual's drake

+[Factual's drake](https://github.com/Factual/drake) is similar in concept, but the development effort is completely unrelated to the [R package of the same name](https://github.com/wlandau-lilly/drake).

+#### Other pipeline toolkits

+There are many [other successful pipeline toolkits](https://github.com/pditommaso/awesome-pipeline), and [the drake package](https://github.com/wlandau-lilly/drake) distinguishes itself with its R-focused approach, Tidyverse-friendly interface, and parallel computing flexibility.

 # Acknowledgements